glcraft/aio/CONTRIBUTING.md

 ## Contributing Code

-While we currently don't accept external code contributions, we're always open to discussions about potential changes or additions.
-If you have a significant improvement or feature in mind, please start by opening an issue to discuss it.
+We welcome contributions from the community to enhance the functionality and features of the `aio` project.
+If you have improvements, bug fixes, or new features to propose, we encourage you to contribute by [Pull Requesting](https://github.com/glcraft/aio/pulls)!

 ## Getting Involved